OSSOS/ossos.github.io/OSSOSagreement.md

 ## OSSOS Publications Policy

 P1.
-Once per year the OSSOS project will publish a 'survey progress' paper with the detections to date.
+The OSSOS project will publish 'survey progress' papers with the detections to date.
 All OSSOS Core and Topic

-Team members will appear on each year's publication if their Team Leader deems that they have contributed to OSSOS during the operational year which the paper describes.
+Team members will appear on each year's publication if their Team Leader deems that they have contributed to OSSOS during the operational period since the preceeding progress paper.

 P2.
 The Core Team leaders are not intending to lead-author other publications, and so Gladman, Kavelaars, Petit, Bannister and any  other postdoc/students that were working with them specifically on OSSOS data flow should be listed on the _first_ topic-team paper based upon newly released data in a given data release.
 After that, inclusion of each (or any) Core Team member on publications will be at the discretion of each topic team for each paper, depending on how important the paper's authors feel the  Core Team's contribution is.